Phosl/reactapp/README.md

 ## React Course

-This project was created as playground of React JS
+This project was created as playground for React JS

 ----------------------------------------------